gbif/dwc-dp/darwin-core-conceptual-model.md

 ## **1.5 Notes on diagrams (non-normative)**

-Diagrams in this document are class diagrams, that is, the boxes represent Darwin Core classes and the lines connecting the boxes represent established relationships between classes.
+Diagrams in this document are class diagrams.
+The boxes represent Darwin Core classes and the lines connecting the boxes represent established relationships between classes.
 Boxes do not represent instances of those classes (e.g., a specific *Event* as opposed to *Events* in general).
 For example, in Figure 1, the *OrganismInteraction* class has two relationships to the *Occurrence* class.
 This does not mean that both relationships necessarily apply to the same *Occurrence* (instance).
 Indeed, most *OrganismInteractions* involve two distinct *Occurrences* (instances: two *Organisms* at the same place and time).

-In the diagrams other than Figure 1, the relationships between classes are labeled with predicates that describe that relationship succinctly using explanatory natural language.
+In Figures 2=9, the relationships between classes are labeled with predicates that describe that relationship succinctly using explanatory natural language.
 This document does not prescribe specific predicates from controlled vocabularies or ontologies.

 # **2 Overview (non-normative)**

-The Darwin Core Conceptual Model is meant to facilitate the understanding of established relationships between classes in Darwin Core.
+The Darwin Core Conceptual Model is meant to facilitate understanding of established relationships between Darwin Core classes.
 This document relies on diagrams of these relationships with accompanying descriptions.

-Throughout the diagrams in this document, classes are referred to with the labels recommended by Darwin Core, in bold (e.g., **Material Entity** for the class [http://rs.tdwg.org/dwc/terms/MaterialEntity](http://rs.tdwg.org/dwc/terms/MaterialEntity)).
-In the narrative, classes are referred to by their names, in italics, (e.g., *MaterialEntity*).
+Throughout the diagrams in this document, classes are referred to with the labels recommended by Darwin Core in bold (e.g., **Material Entity** for the class [http://rs.tdwg.org/dwc/terms/MaterialEntity](http://rs.tdwg.org/dwc/terms/MaterialEntity)).
+In the narrative, classes are referred to by their names in italics, (e.g., *MaterialEntity*).
 Thus, for example, when *Organism* is used, it is meant precisely in the sense of [http://rs.tdwg.org/dwc/terms/Organism](http://rs.tdwg.org/dwc/terms/Organism).

 Figure 1 provides an overview of the DwC-CM.
 To avoid clutter, the nature of the relationships (directionality, cardinality and predicates) are omitted.
 This diagram also omits the vast number of possible relationships between the classes *Agent*, *Media*, and *Protocol* to all of the other classes in the model.
-The relationships are described in detail in the thematic sections that follow the Overview.
+Relationships are described in detail in the thematic sections that follow the Overview.

 <img src="{{ '/images/dwc-cm.png' | relative_url }}" alt="Darwin Core Conceptual Model"
      style="max-width:100%;height:auto;width:100%;">